NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Running the ColdStart -> AIF Converter (Kotlin only)

 To convert a ColdStart KB, run `target/appassembler/bin/coldstart2AidaInterchange`.
-It takes a single argument, a key-value parameter file where keys and values are separated by `:`s.
+It takes a single argument, a key-value parameter file where keys and values are separated by `:`.
 There are four parameters which are always required:
 * `inputKBFile`: the path to the ColdStart KB to convert
 * `baseUri`: the URI path to use as the base for generated assertions URIs, entity URIs, etc.  For